picocontainer/PicoContainer1.9/README.md

-PicoContainer 1.1 as forked and modified by JetBrains but then pulled out of their codebase and in a standalone repo
+PicoContainer 1.1 as forked and modified by JetBrains over the years ... but now pulled out of their codebase and in a standalone repository.

 JetBrains did a bunch of work on the original: generics work and removal of all the features they didn't need.
 They moved some classes to other packages.
-Indeed to other buildable jars.
-Most likely that's cose they wanted their own api/impl split including classloader trees.
+Indeed, to other buildable jars.
+Most likely that's because they wanted their own api/impl split including classloader trees.
 All recombined in this repo.

 You would consider this v 1.9-alpha.
 Class `com.intellij.util.pico.DefaultPicoContainer` is the main lib entrypoint.

 Apache 2 license.
 Multiple copyright holders and authors.
 Historical PicoContainer 1.1 is here: https://github.com/picocontainer/PicoContainer1

+# Playing with different build technologies

 ## Bazel